-- Adware (Advertising Software) is a software application in which advertisements are displayed while the program is running, esp. in pop-up windows or banners, and which often is installed without the user's knowledge or consent.
+- Adware (Advertising Software) is a software application in which advertisements are displayed while the program is running, especially in pop-up windows or banners, and is often installed without the user's knowledge or consent.

 - Spyware (Spying Software) is any software that covertly gathers information about a user while he/she navigates the Internet and transmits the information to an individual or company that uses it for marketing or other purposes.